George Hyde (Knight of the Bath)

 Sir George Hyde (c.
-1570 – March/April 1623) was an English politician and appointed Knight of the Order of the Bath.
+1570 – March/April 1623) was an English landowner, politician and Knight of the Order of the Bath.

-Hyde was the eldest son of William Hyde of South Denchworth in Berkshire (now Oxfordshire) and his wife Catherine daughter of George Gill of Wyddial in Hertfordshire.
+Hyde was the eldest son of William Hyde (d.
+1598) of South Denchworth in Berkshire (now Oxfordshire) and his wife Catherine daughter of George Gill of Wyddial in Hertfordshire.
 The family had been influential in Berkshire for centuries.
-Hyde was the stepson of Richard Lovelace.
-He was MP for Tamworth, where his wife came from, in 1597 and for Berkshire in 1601.
-He was succeeded in that office by Francis Knollys.
+He matriculated at The Queen's College, Oxford in 1586 and was a student at Gray's Inn in 1590.